New Features - Summary

 Here is a brief description of new features, to be used to help in testing and further documentation.
 As the rest of the Handbook is updated to incorporate this information, this page should be updated with links to the updated descriptions.

 MuseScore initially places elements in the score according to the properties specified in style defaults and any manual adjustments made.
 For elements that have automatic placement enabled, however, MuseScore will attempt to avoid collisions by moving one or more of them as needed.

 The default position for most elements is controlled by settings in Format / Style.
-You can change the default there, or you can apply a manual adjustment (see below) and then use the "Set as style" control in the Inspector (the control to the right of the value you wish to set).
+You can either change the default there, or, in the Inspector, apply a manual adjustment (see below) and then use the "Set as style" control (to the right of the value you wish to set).

 The specific properties you can set vary by element type but include: